 Road maintenance should continue as necessary to maintain an even, safe roadway surface and may consist of milling, patching, and crack sealing of the pavement.
-The site was patched after the callout inspection in 2020, but the cracks are starting to surface again during the 2021 inspection.
+The site was patched after the call-out inspection in 2020 and annual inspection in 2023, but the cracks have reflected through and vertical displacement is anticipated as the slide continues to move.
+The cracks should be sealed to avoid surface water infiltration into the tracks and additional patching as needed to maintain a safe highway surface.